ELife

 eLife is a not-for-profit, peer-reviewed, open access, science publisher for the biomedical and life sciences.
 It was established at the end of 2012 by the Howard Hughes Medical Institute, Max Planck Society, and Wellcome Trust, following a workshop held in 2010 at the Janelia Farm Research Campus.
 Together, these organizations provided the initial funding to support the business and publishing operations.
 In 2016, the organizations committed US$26 million to continue publication of the journal.

 Editorial decisions are made largely by senior editors and members of the board of reviewing editors, all of whom are active scientists working in fields ranging from human genetics and neuroscience to biophysics, epidemiology, and ecology.

-In October 2023, eLife controversially fired chief editor Michael Eisen for retweeing The Onion piece satirizing Gazans and Hamas.
+In October 2023, eLife controversially fired chief editor Michael Eisen for retweeting a piece from satirical newspaper The Onion satirizing the Israel-Hamas conflict.

 Business model

 eLife is a non-profit organisation, but for long-term sustainability of the service, the journal asks for an article processing charge of US$3,000 for papers accepted for publication.
 This charge was reduced to US$2,000 in 2022 after the adoption of a new model without accept or reject decisions.
 Authors with insufficient funding are eligible for a fee waiver.